joereynolds/joereynolds.github.io/_posts/2018-06-12-pentatonics.md

 (The above Blues Scale is just a minor pentatonic with an added b5.)

 There are other lesser known pentatonic scales apart from the above.
-First off, we could get a great deal more variation out of each pentatonic by thinking modally and maybe starting the scale on a different root to imply a different mode.
+First off, we could get a great deal more variation out of each pentatonic by thinking modally and starting the scale on a different root to imply a different mode.

 We know that:

-A minor pentatonic is A C D E G
+A minor pentatonic is:

+`A C D E G`.

-but, if we start this same scale on C, we get this
+If we start this same scale on C, we get:

-C D E G A
+`C D E G A`.

 Now we break this down and see how the intervals relate to C.